tfausak/tfausak.github.io/_posts/2011-10-25-dropping-out-a-year-later.md

 out was dumb.
 Ultimately, that doesn't matter.
 I am immeasurably happier.
 I stand by [what I said][3] when I dropped out:

-> This was the hardest decision of my life, and I’m certain that I
+> This was the hardest decision of my life, and I'm certain that I
 > made it right.

 [1]: http://www.utexas.edu/